Showing posts sorted by date for query rogue. Sort by relevance Show all posts

 Magic & stuff

-After the initial level, all items are placed at random locations in a random maze - food, gold, weaponry, clothing, or something special like a scroll or potion.
-Sadly, not everything appears to have a function; many weapons didn't change my stats and similarly for armour much of the time.
-Food compensates for the fatigue warning that pops up regularly, a possible red herring I reckon.
-Gold is purely cosmetic and something those little Leprechaun fellas love to pinch!
+After the initial level, items are randomly placed - food, gold, weaponry, clothing, or something special like a scroll or potion.
+Sadly, not everything appears to have a function; many weapons didn't change my stats and similarly for armour, much of the time.
+Food compensates for the fatigue warning that pops up regularly (a possible red herring?).
+Gold is purely cosmetic and something those Leprechaun fellas love to pinch!

-The most interesting pickups are potions and scrolls that provide a wealth of positive and negative effects.
-However, there are some yet to be implemented so these will do nothing more than tease you with a dialogue box - it hints to wait for the next release.
+The most interesting pickups are potions & scrolls that provide a wealth of positive and negative effects.
+Sadly, some are yet to be implemented, so will do nothing more than tease you with a dialogue box - it hints to wait for the next release.
 Argh, I hope that is real soon!!
-Okay, let's take a quick look at these two types of items:
+Let's take a quick look at these two types of items:

 Potions - come in a variety of coloured bottles (white, blue, green, pink, burgundy, clear, red, brown, plaid, yellow, grey, beige, and black).
 It's best to identify these or run the risk of a cruel gamble.
 Some might increase health or strength whilst others can show the locations of monsters/treasure/magic.
 However, those gamblers with little good fortune could find themselves paralysed or teleported into a dangerous place.
-Worst of all is blindness!
+Worst of all is blindness - this is a killer and I got it a lot!!

 Scrolls - once again, these will need identifying as their description is a bunch of jumbled lettering.
 I thought that might have been an alphabet puzzle to solve but no code breaking worked.
-So, identify first otherwise you might hear the distant cry as a monster materialises nearby!!
+So, identify first otherwise you might hear the distant cry - which means that a new monster materialises nearby!!
 Interestingly, level one always has a scroll to reveal where the monsters are hiding.
-That is far too powerful to use on any opening level(s) so deffinetly worth keeping.
+That is far too powerful to use on any opening level(s) so deffinetly worth keeping until later.

-It's always a gamble - do you wait for an identification scroll or run the risk and take a chance?
-Personally, I think it needs more identification scrolls to balance it out.
+As is always the case, this is a gamble - do you wait for an identification scroll or run the risk and take a chance?
+Personally, I think Nano Cave needs more identification scrolls to balance the gameplay.
+It's way off at the moment with too few scrolls.
 However, this does help to create massive stress and anticipation!

 Some potions/spells are helpful.
 Like this - it shows where all the monsters are located.